griffingilreath/rehoboam/jetson/led_encoder_service/README.md

 - Avoid redundant writes by caching the last serialized frame.
 - Provide a `--dry-run` mode for development (prints frames to stdout).

+**Testing & Calibration:**

+Before deploying, use `devtools/test_led_panel.py` to verify the Teensy connection and map LEDs to ports.
+See the main `README.md` for usage instructions.

 ## Prerequisites

 - Python 3.9+ and `pip install -r jetson/requirements.txt` (needs `pyserial`).